top of page

 How to Reset Inverter Fault Safely

-If your system has stopped producing power and you're seeing an error message or warning light, your first instinct might be to figure out how to reset the inverter fault.
-In many cases, that’s a reasonable first step—but only if the issue is minor and temporary.
-Resetting your inverter can help clear certain solar inverter faults, especially those caused by grid blips or weather-related interruptions.
+If your solar system has stopped producing power and you see an error message or warning light, you’re likely wondering how to reset the inverter fault.
+In many cases, a reset is a reasonable first step, especially if the fault is minor or caused by a brief grid issue or weather event.
+Knowing how to reset a solar inverter can help restore power and avoid unnecessary downtime.

 Step-by-Step Guide to Resetting Your Solar Inverter